Back to: Australia's welfare snapshots

 Commonwealth Home Support Programme: Entry-level support services for older people so they can continue to live independently at home.
 Effective from 1 July 2015, the program integrates various services previously providing basic home support (including the Commonwealth Home and Community Care program, National Respite for Carers, Day Therapy Centres and Assistance with Care and Housing for the Aged).

-Commonwealth Rent Assistance: A non-taxable income supplement, paid fortnightly to eligible recipients.
+Commonwealth Rent Assistance (CRA) is a non–taxable income supplement, paid fortnightly to eligible recipients.
 It is paid at 75 cents for every dollar above a minimum rental threshold until a maximum rate is reached.
-Minimum thresholds and maximum rates vary depending on the household or family situation
+Minimum thresholds and maximum rates vary depending on the household or family situation.
+This includes the number of children (DSS 2019).

 community access: Services designed to provide opportunities for people with disability to gain and use their abilities to enjoy their full potential for social independence.